stuttter/wp-user-parents/README.md

 It works by setting a `user_parent` user meta key with a meta value of the user ID that is a parent.

-This allows multiple users to have both multiple parents and mulitple children.
+This allows multiple users to have both multiple parents and multiple children.

 ### Where can I get support?